Startup Valuation Calculator: Everything You Need to Know

 Yes.
 Investors will look at the valuation that you bring into a discussion to determine whether you're prepared to and serious about selling a portion of your company.
 Using an accurate method for calculating your startup's valuation will make you look better in the eyes of investors, while potentially increasing their interest in your company.

 If you need help with a startup valuation calculator, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.